How to find them

 Do I actually need lifting shoes?

 If you are even the slightest bit serious about lifting then I highly recommend them.
 I won’t act like it’s impossible to lift barefoot, but unless you have a home gym that just isn’t an option.
 I know I don’t want to smell other people’s feet at the gym.

 When I started going to the gym I used tennis shoes to squat in.
 Even with the small amount of weight I was using at the time, I could tell that it wasn’t safe and my form was definitely crap.
 The sole was squishy and compressed under the weight which made me have a very unstable foundation.

-Barefoot actually has potential to be better than using tennis shoes because you don’t have the issue of compression mentioned above.
+Barefoot actually has potential to be better than using tennis shoes because you don’t have the issue of compression.
 However, you need to have good ankle mobility to squat barefoot correctly without the raised heel of a lifting shoe.
 It just isn’t a feasible option for a beginner.

 It also lacks the stability a lifting shoe can add to your lift with the increased surface area you have wearing one.
 Forget about doing Olympic lifts without shoes!